mariomacedo/DM122-T174-Todo/README.md

-# PWA - Vanilla JS
+# PWA - Todo List App

-An example of PWA with Vanilla JS
+An example of PWA with Vanilla JS and IndexedDB